 Along the way you get a lot of information, and you see birds, snakes, turtles and of course alligators.
 Although the last ones were a lot smaller than I was expecting.
 The boat went at full speed a number of times, much to the delight of the kids.

 On the way back we stopped off in the ultra-conservative, rich Naples.
-This city has no less than 55 golf courses and feels very European.
+This city has no less than 55 golf courses and feels very Europea and there are a lot of fun things to do in Naples.
 A look in the window of an estate agent tells us that this is for the happy few.
 A small house overlooking the sea will quickly set you back a few million euro.

 The largest part of the historic Naples dates back to the start of the 20th century.
 A lot of the 19th century houses, as well as the original pier dating back to 1887, were destroyed by hurricane Donna in 1960.
 The pier was rebuilt in 1961.
 Walk to the end of the pier and witness lots of pelicans dip into the sea to catch fish.
 You might even be lucky and see a school of dolphins swim by.